In Memory of Elizabeth Howe, Salem, 1692: Aftermath and retrospective

+Miles Socha of WWD reported that Mower and McQueen had fallen out over the show.
+Mower was displeased by the show's logistical difficulties including backstage access, and McQueen was unhappy with her negative review as well as his belief that she had been rude to his staff.
+Vogue cancelled the feature article that Mower had been planning for a fall issue, but told WWD that it was part of the typical editorial process and not to do with any dispute.

-In a 2008 article, Bridget Foley of W described it as a "study in vitriol expressed via fashion".
+In a 2008 article, Bridget Foley of W described Elizabeth Howe as a "study in vitriol expressed via fashion".
 She reported that McQueen himself by then considered the execution of the collection, in her words, "at least partly a mistake".
 In her 2012 biography of McQueen, Watt explicitly argued against Foley's remark, saying that McQueen was responding to the "outrage of what had happened to innocent women".
-She felt the rounded silhouettes were an interesting development of McQueen's effort to create silhouettes that did not focus on the waist, as Western fashion traditionally had.
+She felt the rounded silhouettes were an interesting development of McQueen's effort to create designs that did not focus on the waist, as Western fashion traditionally had.

 Archie Reed, McQueen's on-again, off-again boyfriend, described the collection in a 2013 interview as "the start of [McQueen] saying goodbye"; McQueen committed suicide in February 2010.
+Writing that April, essayist Ingrid Sischy recalled the many complaints about the show and reflected that, in light of the suicide, long wait times and high prices seemed less important.

 Analysis

-Interpretation of the visuals that accompanied the collection is not straightforward.
+While fashion journalists found the show's visuals macabre, later authors have provided other interpretations.
 Claire Wilcox assessed them as a "contemplation of the powers of feminine enchantment".
-Others have found them macabre.
 Textile curators Clarissa M. Esguerra and Michaela Hansen suggested that the image of three women which opened the show represented three women from the Salem trials who are portrayed in The Crucible – Elizabeth Proctor, Abigail Williams, and Ann Putnam.

 Some theorists place Elizabeth Howe in the context of fashion history.
 Textile theorist Petra Krpan noted that McQueen was following a long tradition of making Cleopatra – both the actual woman and the cinematic portrayal – an inspiration for fashion and art.
 Academic Kristen J. Sollée positioned it as one of many collections that draw on what she termed "witch fashion": styles which invoke the dark feminine power associated with the folkloric figure of the witch.
-Dazed magazine recalled it as one of the "witchiest" collections in fashion history.
+Isobel Van Dyke in Dazed magazine recalled it as one of the "witchiest" collections in fashion history.